tarolandia/sopa-detector-firefox/README.md

  by Lautaro Orazi (@tarolandia) for MaxCDN.com (@maxcdn)

- Released as open source under a GPLv3 license — fork and contribute at https://github.com/PLEASEADDTHE PROPER LINK HER://github.com/tarolandia/sopa-detector-firefox
+ Released as open source under a GPLv3 license — fork and contribute at https://github.com/tarolandia/sopa-detector-firefox

  Bugs or suggestions? tweet @maxcdn